Church of the Tithes: Replacement buildings

+During the early 17th century a new church dedicated to Saint Nicholas was constructed on part of the ruins of the original structure by metropolitan Peter Mohyla.

 In the early 19th century, another metropolitan bishop, Eugene Bolkhovitinov, had the site excavated.
 Under his administration, a new church of the Tithes was built in stone (between 1828 and 1842).
 Its Russian Revival design by Vasily Stasov had some deviations from the medieval original.
-In 1935, Stasov's church was barbarically destroyed by the Soviet authorities.
+In 1935, Stasov's church was destroyed by the Soviet authorities.

 Plans for reconstruction

 A plan to rebuild the church is under consideration in Kyiv.
 Proponents of reconstruction point out the historical and political importance of rebuilding a church so significant in Eastern Slavic history.
 Opponents refer to the lack of any documentary descriptions or depictions of the original church, and that excavations were allegedly unable to determine the layout of its foundation.

 On 3 February 2005, the President of Ukraine, Viktor Yushchenko, signed a decree on the restoration of the Tithe Church, to which the state budget provides nearly ₴90 million ($18 million).
-In 2006, an Orthodox tabernacle was established near Desyatynna church.
-In 2007, a wooden church was built in the location of the tabernacle, consecrated by Primate of the UOC Metropolitan Volodymyr on July 25 of that year.
+In 2006, a temporary Orthodox tabernacle was illegally erected near the Tithe Church on the territory belonging to the National Museum of History of Ukraine without the appropriate documents.
+In 2007, the tent church was illegally replaced with a wooden one; in 2012, it was also illegally built in stone.

 On July 9, 2009, at a meeting of the Holy Synod of the Ukrainian Orthodox Church, it was decided to open the Nativity of the Blessed Virgin Desyatynnyi monastery in Kyiv and appoint as governor Gideon Archimandrite (Charon).
 In January 2010, Kyiv's Head of Urban Planning, Architecture and Urban Environment Design, Sergii Tsilovalnyk, reported that a platform will be built on the ruins of the Tithe church to serve as a foundation for the new church, which will belong to the Ukrainian Orthodox Church (Moscow Patriarchate).

 In January 2018, two men attempted to set fire to the 2007 (Ukrainian Orthodox Church (Moscow Patriarchate)) wooden church near the Church of the Tithes.
 Also in January 2018, Ukrainian nationalist groups S14, Traditions and Order and Public Organisation "Sokil" dismantled the information board of this church.